tursodatabase/libsql/rusqlite/README.md

   which must be enabled by setting `VCPKGRS_DYNAMIC=1` environment variable before build.
   `vcpkg install sqlite3:x64-windows` will install the required library.

-*Note:* to change the way `libsqlite3-sys` is built, you need to run `cargo clean libsqlite3-sys` first.

 ### Binding generation

 We use [bindgen](https://crates.io/crates/bindgen) to generate the Rust